Emanuele Filippini: Coaching career

 In late January 2010, Brescia appointed Filippini as assistant coach of the Giovanissimi Nazionali youth team guided by Omar Danesi.
 On 25 June 2012, it was announced that both brothers would join lowly FeralpiSalò as youth system coordinators.

 In July 2012, he was awarded the UEFA Pro Licence in 2012.
 He subsequently served as Kenya U20 head coach for a short time in 2013.
 In February 2016 he took over as head coach of Promozione Lombardy amateurs Adrense.

 In June 2016, Filippini was hired as head coach of Serie D amateurs Ciliverghe.
-In June 2017 he took over as head coach of Serie D club Imolese, but resigned later on September, two days before the first game of the season, due to personal reasons.
-In October 2017 he was hired as new boss of Rezzato, another Serie D club.
+In June 2017 he took over as head coach of Serie D club Imolese, but resigned later on in September, two days before the first game of the season, for personal reasons.
+In October 2017 he was hired as the new boss of Rezzato, another Serie D club.

 In August 2018 he accepted an offer from the Italian Football Federation to work as Carmine Nunziata's assistant in charge of the U17 national team.
 Both Nunziata and Filippini were successively promoted in charge of the U19 national team in July 2020.